Loners Motorcycle Club: Early history

+These patch-overs caused tensions to run high between the two clubs, which would reach a fever pitch with the killing of Brian Beaucage.
 On March 3, 1991.
-Full-Patch member of the Satan's Choice, Brian Beaucage had spent the night devoted to drinking, hard drugs and watching pornography in a Toronto rooming house.
-On the same night, he was beheaded in his bed by a member of the Loners, Frank Passarelli, with his body not found until the next day, being partially devoured by the dogs belonging to another boarder.
+Full-Patch member of the Satan's Choice, Brian Beaucage had spent the night devoted to drinking, hard drugs and watching pornography with his girlfriend in a Toronto rooming house.
+In his last years, Beaucage had become addicted to heroin and several members of Satan's Choice, such as Wayne Kelly were planning his murder due to constant issues.
+That night, Beaucage received a visit (most likely a drug deal) from a full-patch member of the Loners, Frank Passarelli.
+Eventually Beaucage ordered Passarelli out of the room so that he could have sex with his girlfriend.
+The rude manner in which he did this offended Passarelli, who after a verbal altercation told him: "No one is going to ask me to leave for some girl".
+Later that same night, he was beheaded in his bed by Passarelli.
+His body was not found until the next day, being partially devoured by the dogs belonging to another boarder.
 At the time, the police expressed no surprise about Beaucage's murder, saying he was a violent and disagreeable man, and the only surprise was that it took this long for somebody to saw off his head with a kitchen knife.
 The gruesome nature of Beaucage's murder led it to take on a legendary reputation within biker circles, being known inaccurately as the "Fifty Whacks with an Ax".
-This incident saw a significant increase in the rivalry between the two clubs which would later spread into open conflict in 1995.
+This series of events saw a significant increase in the rivalry between the two clubs which would later spread into open conflict in 1995.

 During the 1990s, Hells Angels from Quebec would frequently visit the Loners.
 In June 1993, the Hells Angels led by their national president Walter Stadnick hosted a party in Wasaga Beach that was attended by all of the Ontario biker gangs except the Outlaws and Satan's Choice.
 Lenti and the Loners were guests of honor at the party.
 Stadnick tried to persuade Lenti to have the Loners "patch over" to the Hells Angels, an offer Lenti and Raso refused.
 However, a working relationship was established between the two groups for a time with the Loners agreeing to buy their narcotics from the Angels.
 The Hells Angels offered Lenti and Raso further chances to "patch over" several times in 1993 and 1994, but they declined, with Lenti instead offering Stadnick a chance to join the Loners.